fenago/data-science/lab_guides/Lab_4.md

 Caption: Accuracy score on the training set

-We achieved an accuracy score of 0.988 on our training data.
-This means we accurately predicted more than `98%` of these cases.
-Unfortunately, this doesn\'t mean you will be able to achieve such a high score for new, unseen data.
-Your model may have just learned the patterns that are only relevant to this training set, and in that case, the model will overfit.

-If we take the analogy of a student learning a subject for a semester, they could memorize by heart all the textbook exercises but when given a similar but unseen exercise, they wouldn\'t be able to solve it.
-Ideally, the student should understand the underlying concepts of the subject and be able to apply that learning to any similar exercises.
-This is exactly the same for our model: we want it to learn the generic patterns that will help it to make accurate predictions even on unseen data.

-But how can we assess the performance of a model for unseen data?
-Is there a way to get that kind of assessment?
-The answer to these questions is yes.

 Remember, in the last section, we split the dataset into training and testing sets.
 We used the training set to fit the model and assess its